 14. Oregon

 Although moose aren’t abundant in Oregon, there is a population that established themselves in the Blue Mountains region, north of Elgin.
 It is believed they first wandered to Oregon from Washington or Idaho across the Palouse Prairie.
 The current Oregon population is estimated at 50 adults and calves.
 The herd is typically scattered across parts of the Wallowa-Whitman and Umatilla national forests.
+Moose hunting is not permitted in Oregon and likely will not be unless the state begins to see a large increase in the population.

 15. Utah